PHPGangsta/GoogleAuthenticator/README.md

 This PHP class can be used to interact with the Google Authenticator mobile app for 2-factor-authentication.
 This class can generate secrets, generate codes, validate codes and present a QR-Code for scanning the secret.

-For a secret installation you have to make sure that used codes cannot be reused (replay-attack).
+For a secure installation you have to make sure that used codes cannot be reused (replay-attack).

 Usage:
 ------